 The control tower and a small quay are at the eastern end of the canal opposite Isthmia, so vessels passing westwards towards the Gulf of Corinth can moor to the quay and pay at the control tower.

-The cost varies depending on the type of vessel and her length, for our 14 meter private sailing yacht we paid a little over €233, including VAT.
+The cost varies depending on the type of vessel and its length.
+For our 14 meter private sailing yacht we paid a little over €233, including VAT.
 That works out at around €68 per mile and almost certainly makes the Corinth Canal the most expensive stretch of water in the world!

 Traffic in the canal runs in only one direction at a time of course, so you have to wait for eastbound traffic to exit before they will let the westbound traffic go.
 There is a submersible bridge at each end of the canal which they raise and lower to control the flow of traffic in the canal.